 Once you have configured the Snowflake user permissions, you can establish a connection between Atlan and Snowflake.
 (If you are also using AWS PrivateLink or Azure Private Link for Snowflake, you will need to set that up first, too.)

-To crawl metadata from Snowflake, complete the following steps.
+To crawl metadata from Snowflake, review the order of operations and then complete the following steps.

 Select the source